Winter Lung Care: Clear Steps for Stronger Breathing This Season

 • Risks of Low Humidity: Dry air can irritate airways and increase susceptibility to infections.

-• Humidifiers: Use clean devices to prevent mold growth.
+• Humidifiers: Use clean devices to prevent mould growth.

 Foods That Support Lung Health During Winter

-Your diet is one of the important factors to lead a tension free life.
+Your diet is one of the essential factors to lead a tension-free life.
 Start winter lung care with:

 • Antioxidant-Rich Foods: Include berries, citrus fruits, and leafy greens.